 - Attend briefings and hearings for staff and write memos.

 - Assist in various constituent casework and District-based projects of importance.

 - Help with letter drafting and processing of constituent correspondence.

 - Occasionally lead tours of the U.S. Capitol Building for visitors.

 - Learn the legislative process by working in the midst of it.

 Beyond the typical intern work listed above, my office is dedicated to making this an opportunity for you to hone and develop your skills.
 Please let my staff know what issues you are passionate about and they will try to incorporate that into your time with my office.

-We accept applications on a rolling basis, but internships typically run in three month blocks throughout the spring, summer, and fall seasons.
+We accept applications from currently enrolled college students on rolling basis, but internships typically run in three month blocks throughout the spring, summer, and fall seasons.
 Although all internships in this office are unpaid, interns gain invaluable work experience.
 Office hours are flexible to accommodate the schedules of each individual intern, but are generally 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.